Gene Taylor (Mississippi politician): Early political career

-Taylor was elected to the Bay St. Louis City Council in 1981, and then to a vacant seat in the Mississippi State Senate in 1983.
+Taylor was elected to the Bay St. Louis City Council in 1981, and then to a newly created vacant seat in the Mississippi State Senate in 1983.
 As a State Senator, Taylor and fellow Senator Steven Hale filed a lawsuit challenging the Senate powers of Democratic Lieutenant Governor Brad Dye.
 Taylor and Hale claimed that Dye's control of committee appointments violated the state constitution's separation of powers.
 The Supreme Court of Mississippi sided with Dye, but the suit against a powerful leader from his own party helped establish Taylor's reputation for political independence.